 Which innoculations do I need?

 For Malaysia and Borneo, there are no compulsory inoculations – however, Hep A, Polio, Typhoid and Tetanus are recommended.
-If you are considering anti-malarials we recommend you consult a health professional, but whatever you do or don’t do about anti-malarials, we recommend a 50% DEET based insect repellent.
+Borneo is considered a low-risk malaria area but if you are considering antimalarials we recommend you consult a health professional.
 A useful resource for information on travel health is the Scottish National Health Service’s Fit For Travel site.

 Do you recommend your tours for people travelling on their own?